mavillez/Oblivion/docs/source/software.rst

     versatile tools for data mining and analysis in any field of science and engineering.
 It strives to be simple and efficient, accessible to everybody, and reusable in various contexts.

+  settarg: settarg
+    The settarg module provides a way to connect the loaded modules with your build system by setting environment variables.

   snakemake: snakemake/6.10.0
     The Snakemake workflow management system is a tool to create reproducible and scalable data